 The martyrdom of the sixteen Carmelite nuns that day is dramatized in Poulenc’s opera.
 The final scene in the opera shows the nuns escorted to the guillotine as they sing Salve Regina.
-One by one the nuns are escorted off stage and as the sound of the knife on the guillotine falls there is one less voice heard singing until finally the last voice is stopped, leaving a chilling silence.
+One by one the nuns are escorted off stage, and as the sound of the knife on the guillotine falls, there is one less voice heard singing until finally the last voice is stopped, leaving a chilling silence.
 I know it is wicked of me, but when I first heard this opera performed during a broadcast on radio from the Metropolitan Opera House in New York City, I could not help but think of that campfire song about bottles of beer on the wall: “if one of those bottles should happen to fall…” But seriously, the fact that out of the many thousands of victims of the Reign of Terror, the names of these sixteen Carmelite nuns and their sacrifice is remembered and commemorated is worthy of note.

 The fact is they were the last victims of the Terror.
 It is held by some that it was in standing true to their faith and accepting death on baseless charges of treason, that the French finally had enough of the Terror and rose up against Robespierre who was deposed and guillotined on July 28, 1794.
 Whether this is true or not, it is good to think of these women and remember their executioners had only the best of intentions.
 Robespierre took the ideas of the Enlightenment, particularly its emphasis on the application of reason and applied them in a most “corrupt and fickle” way.
 Despite his effort to rid French society of Christianity, the Civil Constitution of the Clergy, the law by which the Carmelite Sisters were condemned to death, was repealed in 1801.
 Churches, Catholic and Protestant, still have a presence in French society.
-In the 21st century there is still a place for Christianity in France and the rest of the Western World.
-Unlike the Middle Ages, Churches have a place at the table, one of many voices, rather than the central place.
-Christianity will be with us for a long time to come and as it survived the turmoil of the French Revolution and adapted to the new society, we can hope Churches continue this trend.
+In the 21st century, there is still a place for Christianity in France and the rest of the Western World.
+Unlike the Middle Ages, Churches have a seat at the table, one of many voices, rather than the central place.
+Christianity will be with us for a long time to come, and as it survived the turmoil of the French Revolution and adapted to the new society, we can hope Churches continue this trend.